Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Proposed approach

 \section{Proposed approach}

-Like the VCG auction, which is derived from the SPSB auction model, Simultaneous Ascending Auction (SAA) [26], [72] is a natural generalization of the English or FPSB auction, incorporating cooperative behaviors among bidders and auctioneers in the multiple good allocation process.
-Here, we discuss the valuation $\mathcal{V}$ estimation for each STFS resource segment through the optimal Dispersion metric $\textbf{A}$ and conduct a potential risk analysis in the modified-SAA mechanism.
+The Simultaneous Ascending Auction (SAA) generalizes the English or FPSB auction, incorporating cooperative behavior among bidders and auctioneers in multi-good allocation.
+We discuss valuation $\mathcal{V}$ estimation for each STFS resource segment using the optimal dispersion metric $\textbf{A}$ and analyze potential risks in the modified-SAA mechanism.